Rooting trees¶

 tree = toytree.rtree.unittree(ntips=5, seed=123)

-# create an unrooted tree
+# modify to make an unrooted tree

 utree = tree.unroot()